-Brands who post too many promotional messages, irrelevant content and too often are the three biggest causes for users to unfollow a brand.
+B2B marketing pros who post too many promotional messages, irrelevant content and too often are the three biggest causes for users to unfollow a brand.
 But beware!
 Brands that almost never publish ( Too Quiet ) also tire their audiences.

 So how often should you post?